Gold240sx/UploadThing-Swift/README.md

 let uploadThing = UploadThing(
     apiKey: "sk_live_your_secret_key",
     appId: "your-app-id",
-    region: .usWest2  // optional, defaults to .usWest2
+    region: .euWest1  // optional, defaults to .euWest1 (Frankfurt)
 )
 ```

-### 3. Use SwiftUI Components (Recommended)
+Now you have a choice between using the built in SwiftUI components (for easy integration #A) or incorporating the functionality into your own custom implementation (#B).

+## 4A - Quick Start

+### 5A - Built-in UI Components (Recommended for getting started)

 The easiest way to get started is with the built-in SwiftUI components: